bamlab/Flutter-ReachFive/flutter_reach_five_platform_interface/README.md

 # Usage

-To implement a new platform-specific implementation of `flutter_reach_five`, extend `LocationPlatform` with an implementation that performs the platform-specific behavior.
+To implement a new platform-specific implementation of `flutter_reach_five`, extend `FlutterReachFivePlatform` with an implementation that performs the platform-specific behavior.